Giorgio des Geneys

-Giorgio des Geneys (Chiomonte, April 29, 1761 – Genoa, January 8, 1839) was an Italian admiral.
+Giorgio Andrea Agnès des Geneys (29 April 1761 – 8 January 1839) was an Royal Sardinian Navy officer.

 Military career

 Giorgio Andrea Agnès des Geneys was the son of Giovanni Agnès des Geneys, baron of Fenile and Mathie and Cristina Boutal, countess of Pinasca.

 He was born in the Upper Susa Valley (Susa Valley).

 At the age of 12 he was enlisted as ensign in the Royal Navy of the Kingdom of Sardinia where he distinguished himself for bravery during the fight against pirates in the sea of Sardinia.

 Des Geneys is considered the true founder of the Sardinian Navy, the ancestor of the Italian Marina Militare.